toak/latex-aiias/README.md

 For a simple usage use https://www.overleaf.com/

 You can use SSO with your aiias.edu account and the free edition should be enough for you.
+Just copy the files from the source folder and start editing it in overleaf!

 ## Simple paper